This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 Disagreements.
-Yes, my kids fuss and fight.
+Yes, my kids argue.
 What can I say?
-We’re a family and families disagree.
+We’re a family, and families disagree.
 However, it is in the disagreements that we learn to work things out and move forward.
 It gives us a chance to show grace and love toward one another.

 There are more blessings in my large family than I can ever tell you, but to highlight a few…